Cisco-Kosha/webex-api-spec/README.md

 ## Useful Actions

-You can use the Kosha Webex Messaging connector to perform several useful operations to
+You can use the Kosha Webex Messaging connector to perform to manage messages, rooms, teams, and people.

+Refer to the Webex connector [API specification](openapi.json) for details.

 ### Messages